PatrickLangford/DQWebsite/content/authors/admin/_index.md

 - Visitors
 ---

-I am a 2nd year Trainee Educational Psychology student at the Institute of Education, UCL.
+I am a 3rd year Trainee Educational Psychology student at the Institute of Education, UCL.
 I have worked as a Trainee Educational Psychologist (TEP) with Enfield and Waltham Forest Educational Psychology Services (EPS).
-My first year project is on one of the main models of service delivery: consultation.
-I am exploring what happens during an intial consultation between a teacher and an Educational Psychologist (EP) and then using this to develop a theoretical framework.
-This will form the basis for a long-term evaluation tool of consultation.
+I have worked with children and young people aged from 2-18 across a wide range of settings, including Pupil Referral Units.
+My thesis aims to explore what makes consultation effective.
+Using a mixed methods approach, including interview and observations, the core conditions and features of consultation which lead to real world change will be analysed.